 Nora Chassler was born in Madison, Wisconsin, in 1972, and grew up in New York City.
 She has an undergraduate degree in English from Hunter College, CUNY, in New York, and a Masters in Creative Writing from St Andrews.
 She has worked as a model and a social worker.
 She lives in Edinburgh.

 Her first novel, Miss Thing, was published by Two Ravens Press in 2010.
 Her second, Grandmother Divided by Monkey Equals Outer Space, was published by Valley Press in 2015.
-A collection of ‘fragments, pensées and table-talk’ titled Madame Bildungsroman’s Optimistic Worldview followed in 2017, and an epic poem, The Minnow Would Be Lost, is forthcoming in October 2020.
+A collection of ‘fragments, pensées and table-talk’ titled Madame Bildungsroman’s Optimistic Worldview followed in 2017, and an epic poem, The Minnow Would Be Lost, in October 2020.